WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment3.md

 1. Open **Notifier.cs** file from the **Hubs** folder.
 Update the content of the class with the method from below.
 Then, place the cursor over the **JobStatus** type and press **CTRL+.**).

 	> **Speaking Point:** So let me do some small changes to this helper method.
-When this method gets called by the background service, so it's going to be firing messages to it, it's just broadcasting that message to any client that's listening on the hub, and this, works with both browsers as well as devices like Windows 8.
+When this method gets called by the background service, so it's going to be firing messages to it, it's just broadcasting that message to any client that's listening on the hub, and this works with both browsers as well as devices like Windows 8.

 	(Code Snippet - _Notifier.cs - VideoUpdated_)
 	<!-- mark:3-6 -->